ajkou/FAER_Study/README1.md

           0.9701194       0.6792917       0.8282686       0.4464817      -0.0627703

-Intraclass Correlation from psychmetrics package (psych) Before, the Pearson correlation was shown evaluating variability between raters (inter-observer).
+Intraclass Correlation from psychmetrics package (psych).
+Above, the Pearson correlation was shown evaluating variability between raters (inter-observer).
 ICC evaluates the variability (intra-observer) in the scoring of each video recording.
-This looks for similiarity of judgement.
+This looks for similiarity of judgement in individual cases rather than agreement by comparing the Rater's scorecards.
-So our response variable is the score, whether by Rater1 or Rater2 (2 Judges), and each video sent to the raters is the grouping (96 groups).
+So here, our response variable is the score, whether by Rater1 or Rater2 (2 Judges), and each video sent to the raters is the grouping (96 groups).

     Intraclass correlation coefficients
                              type  ICC  F df1 df2 p lower bound upper bound